graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 `forum_example_private` schema is never exposed in PostGraphile, so you will never accidently expose password hashes in GraphQL.

-Besides those arguments, moving the person’s account to a seperate table is also good database design in general.
+Besides those arguments, moving the person’s account to a separate table is also good database design in general.
 Say you have multiple types of users.
 Perhaps normal person users, and then ’brand‘ or ‘organization’ users.
 This pattern could easily allow you to go in that direction.